Acrack/AckNotificationBundle/README.md

 </script>
 ```

+After you have emitted the 'loaded' event from your frontend, Node.js will catch it and store your user in a Redis hash.
-Each of the users will be stored in a Redis hash to have a list of the online users, that hash contains the socketId.
+That way we have a list of the online users somewhere and each hash contains the socketId.

 ```twig
 {% if app.user is not null %}